flameshot-org/flameshot/README.md

 Flameshot uses <kbd>Print screen</kbd> (Windows) and <kbd>cmd</kbd>-<kbd>shift</kbd>-<kbd>x</kbd> (macOS) as default global hotkeys.

-On Linux, Flameshot doesn't yet support <kbd>Pr Scr</kbd> out of the box, but with a bit of configuration you can set this up:
+On Linux, Flameshot doesn't yet support <kbd>Prt Sc</kbd> out of the box, but with a bit of configuration you can set this up:

 #### On KDE Plasma desktop